-Spartan warriors are not regular men.
+For this Faceoff, we throw two Spartan warriors legends in the arena.
+Mythological legacy is on the line. it’s Leonidas vs Kratos.Spartan warriors are not regular men.
 They are descendants of Gods.
-Their hearts are pure courage, their abs are pure CGI, their madness: the result of grueling and sadistic military upbringing.
+Their hearts are pure courage, their abs are pure CGI, and their madness: The result of grueling and sadistic military upbringing.
 From the very moment they enter life, they begin to master death and violence.
 They train to become the elite human class of Greek Society.
 Spartans Kings and Spartan Soldiers are the messengers of the end.
 For whoever crosses their way.

 King Leonidas, 300 Movie

 The Greek city-state of Sparta is notorious for its military-focused society and bloodthirsty commanders.
 From infancy, Spartans are carefully selected and bred for combat.
 Every child begins his life starting at a cliff.
 They wait to hear if their lives are destined to become warriors.
 Or, deemed as “damaged goods”.
 This was the first moment of King Leonidas’ life: looking towards oblivion, ready to face death.
 As a child, Leonidas was trained by the Spartan army both physically and mentally to become a legendary swordfighter.

 These top assassins used spears, shields, and swords, but if needed, they were capable of killing deadly animals with their bare hands.
 It was well known throughout Greece that: “one Spartan was worth several men of any other state”.
 Believed to be a decedent of mighty Hercules, Leonidas quickly became warrior King and a general of elite, vicious medieval warriors.